LAION-AI/Open-Assistant/docs/docs/research/retrieval.md

 ### Bertsch et al. 2023: Unlimiformer: Long-Range Transformers with Unlimited Length Input

-Idea: Use retrieval to actually maximize overlap of "query embeddings" with embeddings from an encoder (in a encoder-decoder architecture).
+Idea: Use retrieval to actually maximize overlap of "query embeddings" with embeddings from an encoder (in an encoder-decoder architecture).
 Essentially it is an ideal approximation of the softmax in the Cross-Attention over all previous tokens (in the encoder inputs).